MeshInspector/MeshLib/scripts/mrbind/README.md

 * Must pass `MESHLIB_SHLIB_DIR=...` (as a Make flag, not env variable) pointing to your build `bin` directory, e.g. `build/RelWithDebugInfo/bin`.

+  The current directory only affects where the temporary files will be stored.

+#### Compiler settings

+By default we use `MODE=release`, which enables optimization and disables debug symbols.

+Pass `MODE=none` for faster builds (but without debug symbols), or `MODE=debug` for builds with debug symbols.

+Alternatively you can set `EXTRA_CFLAGS=...
+EXTRA_LDFLAGS=...` for fully custom compiler and linker flags.

 #### Full vs incremental build

 `-B` forces a full rebuild.
 Removing this flag in theory performs an incremental build, but changing anything in MeshLib headers requires a full rebuild anyway.
 Removing this flag is only useful for rebuilding auxiliary parts of the module (copying `__init__.py` again, and so on).